makeabilitylab/physcomp/advancedio/vibromotor.md

 Make sure you orient the transistor correctly.
 We created the abstract diagram below to help with assembly.
 In this diagram, the text on the transistor is facing us and the bulbous part is facing away.

 ![](assets/images/Arduino_VibromotorTransistorCircuit_AbstractPictorialDiagramPlusCircuitDiagram.png)
 **Figure**.
 An additional diagram to help you wire up this transistor-based circuit.
 Play close attention to the orientation of the transistor.
 The text on the transistor is facing us and the bulbous part is facing away from us.
+Diagram idea based on [Learning About Electronics](http://www.learningaboutelectronics.com/Articles/Vibration-motor-circuit.php).
 {: .fs-1 }

 <!-- 1023 | 255 | 0.012 A | 75.55